Risk Factors Dashboard

 Adverse developments affecting the financial services industry, such as actual events or concerns involving liquidity, defaults or non-performance by financial institutions or transactional counterparties, could adversely affect our current and projected business operations and its financial condition and results of operations.

-Additionally, we could be impacted by current or future negative perceptions and expectations about the prospects for the financial services industry (including the impact of Moody’s Investors Service’s rating change of the outlook of the US banking system from “stable” to “negative”), which could worsen over time and result in downward pressure on, and continued or accelerated volatility of, bank securities.
+Additionally, we could be impacted by current or future negative perceptions and expectations about the prospects for the financial services industry which could worsen over time and result in downward pressure on, and continued or accelerated volatility of, bank securities.

-We also anticipate increased regulatory scrutiny – in the course of routine examinations and otherwise – and new regulations directed towards banks of similar size to the Bank, designed to address the negative developments in the banking industry, all of which may increase the Company’s costs of doing business and reduce its profitability.
+We may also face increased regulatory scrutiny – in the course of routine examinations and otherwise – and new regulations directed towards banks of similar size to the Bank, which may increase our costs of doing business and reduce our profitability.
 Among other things, there may be an increased focus by both regulators and investors on deposit composition, the level of uninsured deposits, losses embedded in the held-to-maturity portion of our securities portfolio, contingent liquidity, CRE composition and concentration, capital position and our general oversight and internal control structures regarding the foregoing.
+As a commercial bank, the Bank has an elevated degree of uninsured deposits compared to larger national banks or smaller community banks with a stronger focus on retail deposits and also maintains a robust CRE portfolio.
 As primarily a commercial bank, the Bank has an elevated degree of uninsured deposits compared to larger national banks or smaller community banks with a stronger focus on retail deposits, and also maintains a robust CRE portfolio.
 As a result, the Bank could face increased scrutiny or be viewed as higher risk by regulators and the investor community.
 In addition, bank failures have and could in the future prompt the FDIC to increase deposit insurance costs.
 Increases in funding, deposit insurance, or other costs as a result of these types of events have and could in the future materially adversely affect our financial condition and results of operations.
-Further, the disruption following these types of events have and could in the future generate significant market trading volatility among publicly traded bank holdings companies and, in particular, regional banks like the Company.
+Further, the disruption following these types of events has and could in the future generate significant market trading volatility among publicly traded bank holdings companies and, in particular, regional banks like us.

 Capital Adequacy Risks